breezertwo/strapi-plugin-reading-time/README.md

 });
 ```

-This will listen for any record created or updated in the `article` content type and set the display time to read value for the `readingTime` field automatically based on the `content` field.
+This will listen for any record created or updated in the `article` content type and set the display time to read value for the `reading_time` field automatically based on the `content` field.